Velocidex/velociraptor-docs/content/blog/2023/2023-04-03-velociraptor-survey/_index.md

 field.

 * I have to congratulate you and thank you for developing such an amazing tool.
-It's future of DFIR.
+It's the future of DFIR.
 I hope Rapid7 won't make it very expensive in future.

 * Awesome product, can't wait to use it in prod!